jonalfarlinga/portfolio/README.md

 - I have to be careful about the products I use from Azure.
 The wrong subscription can add up costs quickly.

-- I struggled to understand ARM templates, but I was able to CI the frontend using Github actions.
+- I struggled to understand ARM templates, but I was readily able to CI the frontend using Github actions.
 I don't even have to create a separate repository.
 When I push to main, one workflow pushes to Azure Functions, and another uploads the `public/` folder to Azure Storage `$web`.

 - I successfully deployed a storage account and endpoint using ARM templates, but the Function app gives me trouble.
-I combined the storage account and endpoint into one template since the function app is dependent on a storage account.
+I tried to connect the function app with the pre-existing storage account, but got the error "storage account already exists."
+I eventually solved the issue by conbining the storage account and endpoint into one template since the function app is dependent on a storage account.

 - When I deployed the Function App using ARM templates, the new app didn't recognize my functions.
 I struggled with this for a long time before turning to Stack Overflow.
 It turns out the default template for deploying function apps disables SCM credentials, but the default Github Action deploys using SCM.
 [My Stack Overflow Question.](https://stackoverflow.com/questions/78281838/when-i-deploy-my-function-app-repository-to-a-new-app-it-doesnt-recognize-any)